borutpiletic/jquery-form-validator/README.md

 Because radio button group elements have the same name, complete group will be checked.

 **`numbers`**\
-Description: Used for validating numbers input.
+Used for validating numbers input.

 Supported attributes: none

 **`length`**\
-Description: Used for validating input length.
+Used for validating input length.

 Supported attributes:
 - `data-valid-length`: Length to validate against specified in format "min,max" or to check less than "value".

 **`regexp`**\
-Description: Used for validating values against custom regular expression.
+Used for validating values against custom regular expression.

 Supported attributes:
 - `data-valid-regexp`: Regular expression to validate against.
 - `data-valid-regexp-modifiers`: Additional regular expression modifiers.

 **`compare`**\
-Description: Used for validating input against simple specified value.
+Used for validating input against simple specified value.
 For more complex comparison, rather use regexp validator because this validator comparison is absolute.

 Supported attributes: